-Stand with Community Members — Say no to the Aloha Trout Logging Project!
+Stand with Community Members — Say No to the Aloha Trout Logging Project!

-The Bureau of Land Management (BLM) is planning a new logging project just a few miles east of the community of Alsea.
+The Bureau of Land Management (BLM) is planning a new logging project just a few miles east of the community of Alsea, Oregon.
 The Aloha Trout project would log and build new roads through 1,800 acres of public forest in the middle of Oregon’s Coast Range.
 While some of the project area is relatively young, previously clearcut forest, the area also holds several pockets of lush older forest and legacy trees that reach 130 years old or more.
 Honey Grove and Seeley Creeks meander through the project area, serving as habitat for imperiled coastal coho and Chinook salmon, steelhead, and Pacific lamprey.

 At the Aloha Trout Project You are Likely to See: